Efficiently Learning Probabilistic Logical Models by Cheaply Ranking Mined Rules: Conclusions

 \section{Conclusions}

-A major point of criticism against neurosymbolic techniques and logical models is the need for domain expertise \citep{scallop,concordia,iclr2023}.
+A major criticism against neurosymbolic techniques and logical models is the need for domain expertise \citep{scallop,concordia,iclr2023}.
 This work tackles the scalability issue of learning logical models from data, mining accurate logical theories in minutes for datasets with millions of instances, thus making the development of a logical model a simple and fast process.
 Therefore, we see our work as having the potential to increase the adoption of neurosymbolic frameworks.
 In addition, learning logical models improves explainability by extracting knowledge from data that is interpretable by a domain expert.

-In future work, we aim to generalise the pattern mining algorithm to allow SPECTRUM to learn rules with higher arity relations, and make fewer restrictions on the shape of the rules in the learnt logical theory.
+Future work will be to generalise the pattern mining algorithm to allow SPECTRUM to learn rules with higher arity relations, and reduce restrictions on the shape of the rules in the learnt theory.